Ravikrishnan05/mpmc_project/README.md

 > https://www.iaps.org.in/journal/index.php/journaliaps/article/view/133
 > https://www.drdo.gov.in/laser-fencing
 ### 1
- Laser Security System using arduino by Dharne,shreyash Dongare,Santhosh dhisale,atesh dongare
+ Laser Security System using arduino by Dharne,shreyash Dongare,Santhosh dhisale,atesh dongare.The proposed system consist of Laser Diode Module,LDR, Buzzer Alarm,Arduino Nano,battery power.In this system Arduino Nano is powered by battery.Arudino powers laser diode Module when it recevies digital signal from ldr module.It decides to power buzzer.
 ### 2
 LASER SECURITY SYSTEM by Suman Singha,Debasis Maji.The proposed system consist of LDR,buzzer,LASER,NE555 Timers.
 If some cross the laser ray ldr sends its respose to NE555 which gives continuous signal to the buzzer.